Washington State University: The Bryan years

 Enoch Albert Bryan, appointed July 22, 1893, and serving for 22 years, was the first influential president of WSU and considered by many as the true founder of the university.
 Bryan previously served as the president of Vincennes University in Indiana and was an alumnus of Indiana University and held a graduate degree from Harvard.
 When Bryan learned he was nominated for the presidency by a friend in Oregon, he had never even heard of the college.
 Before Bryan's arrival, the fledgling university suffered through significant organizational instability.
 Under Bryan's term as president, the curriculum included both a practical and liberal arts component, where chemistry, mathematics as well as history, English literature and two foreign languages were core courses, required for graduation regardless of major.
 Under Bryan, music and art held importance too, in 1905 he gained the approval of the Board of Regents for a School of Music.
+During this time, a committee approved the decision to change the school colors of blue and pink to the crimson and gray we see today.
 Bryan guided the college toward respectability and is arguably the most influential figure in the university's history.
 The landmark clock tower in the center of campus is his namesake.
 As the college approached the end of its first decade of existence, Bryan and others tried to garner the necessary support to change the name of the school, which resulted in the introduction of a bill to change the school name to “Washington State College” in 1899.
 This and similar efforts in 1901 and 1903 were defeated with strong opposition for attempting to create another state university which would undermine the clout of the University of Washington (UW) in Seattle.
 However, in 1905 the school was finally able to officially change its name to the “State College of Washington” or more informally as Washington State College (WSC).